Nanticoke Lenni-Lenape Tribal Nation: About

 The Nanticoke Lenni Lenape Inc.'s current headquarters is in Bridgeton, New Jersey.
-The Council of the Nanticoke Lenni-Lenape Tribe passed a law forbidding participation in casino gaming and the sale of cigarettes or alcohol.
-The Nanticoke Lenni-Lenape Tribe is not affiliated with the "Unalachtigo Band of the Nanticoke Lenni-Lenape Nation" of southern New Jersey and does not consider them to be a tribe.
+The organization is forbidden from participating in casino gaming and the sale of cigarettes or alcohol, as part of a settlement with the state of New Jersey.
+The Nanticoke Lenni-Lenape Tribal Nation is not affiliated with the "Unalachtigo Band of the Nanticoke Lenni-Lenape Nation", an organization in southern New Jersey that has neither federal nor state recognition as a tribe.